Krypthon-Hackathon-VITC/Team-17/README.md

 The landing and the market place are made in two different folder and will be hosted on different domains so you need to run both the files seperately.
-Run the market place on port 3000 and landing on port 3001.
+Run the market place on port 3000 and landing on port 3002. run chat client on port 3001.